Generation Data Groups

 //

+Caution!
 The preceding job should be used with caution.
 The job uses the IDCAMS utility program and will delete the GDG base and all the files associated with the GDG.

-The following (GDGR80C1.CBL) is a listing of the Micro Focus COBOL demonstration program.
+The following (GDGR80C1.cbl) is a listing of the Micro Focus COBOL demonstration program.
 The program was tested using Micro Focus Net Express, version 5.0 and Enterprise Server running on Windows/XP.

 IDENTIFICATION DIVISION.